gneissone/wos/README.rst

         query               query the Web of Science.
         doi                 get the WOS ID from the DOI. connect             connect and get an SID.
+		multidoi			retrieve WOS records or IDs for a comma separated list of DOIs

     optional arguments:
       -h, --help            show this help message and exit